Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 }
 ```

-Next add a header to the card.
+Next, add a header to the card.

 ```CSS
 .zen-resources h3 {